dtrebilco/CSVDatabase/README.md

 | ------------- |
 | None |

-As show above, the internal code can test for a "None" WeaponType as the enum is baked into the code.
-To test for a "None" Weapon, code will have compare against GlobalNones::Weapon
+As shown above, the internal code can test for a "None" WeaponType as the enum is baked into the code.
+To test for a "None" Weapon, code can compare against GlobalNones::Weapon

 ## Editing